 The traditional Chinese form of the abacus has five flattened balls separated from two others by a bar (the 2:5 arrangement).
 The balls are all threaded onto a rod.
 There are between 11 and 17 rods in total.
 Normally the balls above the bar are counts of fives, so on each rod it is possible to represent 0 to 15 or 1 to 16, the overflow above 10 is useful for temporary results especially in division.
 Normally the abacus is used for decimal arithmetic - counting in tens with each rod representing one digit.
 To allow for fractions one rod, sometimes in metal represents the decimal point, to the left are units, to the right are fractions.
 The ability to count to 16 was useful when old measure units of 16 were used.
 Another form of the abacus has just one separate ball (1:5) and so does not have a 'carry' capability.
 To see how the abacus can be used to perform calculations please visit these external web sites: addition ➚; subtraction ➚; multiplication ➚; division ➚ as well as square and cube roots ➚.
 The general technique is to combine the two sums starting at the rightmost digit and working left, using carry operations when necessary.

 Counting on market stalls by the abacus was widespread by the Mongol period and continued through to the advent of electronic calculators.
 Skilled use of the abacus enables people to calculate remarkably quickly.
 This skill benefits mental arithmetic too, some of the fastest human calculators achieve this by carrying out the calculation on an imaginary abacus, visualizing where the balls lie.
 Teaching the use of the abacus was widespread until recently.
-Some children are still taught the abacus in order to improve their mental arithmetic.
+Children are still taught the abacus at primary school in order to improve their mental arithmetic and manual dexterity.